Finding issues

 Find issue by the Message-ID extracted from the In-Reply-To header: it looks for an issue, where any of the Message-IDs stored in the com.metainf.emailthisissue.entityproperty.messageids

-issue entity property equals to the In-Reply-To header of the incoming message.
+issue entity property equals to the message-ID in the In-Reply-To header of the incoming message.

 Find issue by the Message-ID extracted from the References header: it looks for an issue, where any of the Message-IDs stored in the com.metainf.emailthisissue.entityproperty.messageids